aGotelli/EROLA_first_assignment_AG/README.md

 ##### <a name="SMD-MOVE"></a>The Move behavior

-The robot starts in the with in the Move state, where the robot moves randomly in the environment.
+The robot starts in the in the Move state, where the robot moves randomly in the environment.
 While moving, the robot do not perform any other activity.
 For this reason the movement is implemented using a ROS service, in this way the state machine ignore any information received from the outside until the position is reached.
 This behavior will last until one of the following happens:
 * The robot reaches the maximum level of fatigue : in this case the state will change to [Rest](#SMD-REST)  with the transition "tired"
 * A person has commanded something : in this case the state will change to [Play](#SMD-PLAY) with the transition "playing"

 ##### <a name="SMD-REST"></a>The Rest behavior
 The Rest behavior simulates the pet like robot when going to sleep.
 In fact, every movement that the robot perform increases the level of fatigue in the robot.
 Once the level of fatigue is above a threshold, the Rest behavior is activated.
 The transition "tired" is the same in both [Move](#SMD-MOVE) and [Play](#SMD-PLAY).
-Moreover, the threshold can be set from the launch file (see [Launch File](#SA-MSG) ).
+Moreover, the threshold can be set from the launch file.

 ##### <a name="SMD-PLAY"></a>The Play behavior
 When the robot is in the Play behavior, it waits for gesture from the person.
 This behavior will loop for a random number of times, between 1 to 4.
 When the robot receives a gesture it moves to the pointed location.
-As in the [Move](#SMD-MOVE) behavior, the movements are simulated calling the ROS service "/MoveTo".
+As in the [Move](#SMD-MOVE) behavior, the movements are simulated calling the dedicated ROS service.
 Each time the robot moves, the level of fatigue increases.
 Once it reaches the maximum, the state will change into [Rest](#SMD-REST) with the transition "tired"